cosmos/gaia/docs/hub-tutorials/join-testnet.md

 gaiad -version
 ```

 Once the new binary is installed, restart the Gaia daemon.
+Logs will show `INF applying upgrade "Vega" at height: 7453750`.
+After a few minutes, the node will start syncing blocks.